o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Configuration
 ~~~~~~~~~~~~~

-The O-RAN library configuration is provided in the set of structures, such as struct xran_fh_init and struct xran_fh_config.
+The xRAN library configuration is provided in the set of structures,
+such as struct xran_fh_init and struct xran_fh_config.
+The sample
-The sample application gives an example of a test configuration used for LTE and 5GNR mmWave and Sub 6.
-Sample application
+application gives an example of a test configuration used for LTE and
+5GNR mmWave, and Sub 6.
+Sample application folder app/usecase/contains
-folder /app/usecase/ contains set of examples for different Radio Access technology  (LTE|5G NR), different category  (A|B)
+set of examples for different Radio Access technology (LTE|5G NR)
-and list of numerologies (0,1,3) and list of bandwidths (5,10,20,100Mhz).
+deferent category (A|B) and list of numerologies (0,1,3) and list of
+bandwidth (5,10,20,100 MHz)

-Some configuration options are not used in the current release and are reserved
-for future use.
+Note: Some configuration options are not used in v21.11 and are reserved for future use.

-The following options are available:
+These options are available: (refer to *FlexRAN 5G NR Reference Solution

-**Structure** struct xran_fh_init\ **:**
+RefPHY* (Doxygen); *Table 2*):

+Structure struct xran_fh_init:

 -  Number of CC and corresponding settings for each

--  Core allocation for O-RAN
+-  Core allocation for xRAN

 -  Ethernet port allocation